|

 open up education places in those sectors which are growing and in those jobs, in which it

 is possible to anticipate that a shortage of skilled labour will be created.
-The extension of learning at work and the so called 2 + 1

 model ( 2 years basic education + 1 year working place education), which is based on